decyphertek-io/decyphertek/docs/Zentyal.md

     $ sudo ufw allow 445/tcp
     $ sudo ufw allow 464/tcp
     # If you install additonal modules, need to allow them as well.
-    # If you install the firewall , it disable ufw and allows all traffic.
+    # If you install the firewall , it disables ufw and allows all traffic.

 References
 ----------